Nursery Education Funding (NEF)

 If the provider in question is open and offering Nursery Education Funding all year round, only other all year round providers will be considered.
 If the provider is operating on a term-time only basis or offering the funding on a term-time only basis, only providers with a term-time only funding offer will be considered.

-The NEF Sufficiency Assessment will be shared with the Early Years Sufficiency and Funding Group, who will then make a recommendation regarding withdrawal of funding, to be approved by the Director for Education and Early Help.
+The NEF Sufficiency Assessment will be shared with the Early Years Sufficiency and Funding Group, who will then make a recommendation regarding withdrawal of funding, to be approved by the Group Manager – Sufficiency & Place Planning.

 The decision will be made and communicated to the provider and parents/carers of funded children within four weeks of the published judgement.
 Parents/Carers will be written to directly, to inform them of the decision.
-Where possible, the NEF Project Manager will attend a ‘parents meeting’ to ensure that parents/carers are fully informed of the process.
 Access to funding will normally be withdrawn at the end of a term or at half term, giving parents/carers at least 6 (calendar) weeks’ notice.

 Exemptions may be made for children with very complex needs (those in receipt of GR4 or Exceptional Inclusion Funding) or circumstances where it can be evidenced that a move to another provider would be detrimental to their health and wellbeing, for example a child who has recently suffered bereavement or a child whose particular needs cannot effectively be met elsewhere.